-The International Studies major is offered through an interdisciplinary program which integrates social, economic, political, and historical perspectives in the dramatic trends toward increased interdependence among societies across the world, as well as the evolving patterns of convergence and divergence, cooperation and conflict to which they give rise.
-It seeks to develop an appreciation of the fact that many problems or issues typically regarded as domestic or distinct to individual countries can no longer be understood or resolved without consideration of the global or comparative contexts.
-The program also equips majors with a grounding in a specific non-English language as a key tool for better comprehending international issues.
+Many problems or issues which have been regarded as primarily domestic can no longer be understood or resolved without consideration of their international or comparative contexts.
+The International Studies major is offered through an interdisciplinary curriculum which integrates social, economic, political, and historical perspectives in the examination of the dramatic trends toward increased interdependence among nations, and of the contested and contrasting patterns of change in different parts of the world.
+The program also equips majors with a grounding in a specific non-English language as a key skill for better comprehending international issues.

 International Studies majors are strongly encouraged to take advantage of study abroad opportunities.